arangodb/docs/3.10/indexing-geo.md

 ```

 This will return the documents with a GeoJSON value that is located in
 the specified search annulus.

-The analogous comments about the distance
-measurement applies as above in the other cases.
+The first parameter can be a GeoJSON object or a coordinate array in
+`[longitude, latitude]` ordering.
+The second parameter is the document field
+on that the index was created.

+In case of a GeoJSON object in the first parameter, the distance is measured
+from the **centroid of the object to the indexed point**.
+If the index has
+`geoJson` set to `true`, then the distance is measured from the
+**centroid of the object to the centroid of the indexed object**.
+This is – if not everything are points – usually not what one expects, but this
+is how `GEO_DISTANCE()` is defined, and what the index can actually provide.

-Note that all these `GEO_DISTANCE` FILTER queries can be combined with a
+Note that all these `GEO_DISTANCE()` FILTER queries can be combined with a
-`SORT` clause on `GEO_DISTANCE` (provided they use the same basis
+`SORT` clause on `GEO_DISTANCE()` (provided they use the same basis point),
-point), resulting in a sequence of findings sorted by distance, but
-limited to the given `GEO_DISTANCE` boundaries.
+resulting in a sequence of findings sorted by distance, but limited to the given
+`GEO_DISTANCE()` boundaries.

 ### Query for Results contained in Polygon

 A query which returns documents whose stored geometry is contained within a
-GeoJSON polygon.
+GeoJSON Polygon.

 ```
 LET polygon = GEO_POLYGON([[[60,35],[50,5],[75,10],[70,35]]])